“Prolegomena: a preliminary discussion; introductory essay, as prefatory matter in a book; a prologue” — http://www.dictionary.com

 Whatever being is, God must exhaust it.
 God’s perspective cannot be perspectival.
 His must be the “totalizing perspective” that totalizes.
 If God is God, then he is also the origin (perhaps indirectly) of mind and so there is some relation between perspectival consciousness, and the creator.
 Whatever we take consciousness to be its existence is a part of the overall creation.
 The creation includes everything including our subjectivity.
 Not only that but it is reasonable to suppose there is a relation between consciousness and the material world it seems to sense.
 The outstanding problem of realism, the mystery of its representation of the material world, should not be a mystery at all, even if the mechanism remains unexplained, because God is the source of both.

 If the foregoing were not the case, there would be something “more than God”, something outside God, and that is impossible if God is really God.
 What that means for us is that we are in fact able to say something meaningful about God even if what we say, our ideas, propositions, and so on, have only the slightest correspondence to what God is for himself.
+We must be able to assert true positive propositions about God even though they represent but a small slice of his being.
 This is not to say that everything we might imagine about God corresponds to anything real.
 Like unicorns, some of what we imagine about God might have no correspondence to reality what-so-ever.
 But all the same, correspondence must be possible.

-If God is God, then being is univocal.
-Matter, mind, values, time, space, and anything else that can be said “to exist” has, ultimately to come from God and be able to interact with God and itself.
+If God is God, then being is univocal except as concerns God himself.
+Matter, mind, values, time, space, and anything else that can be said “to exist” and isn’t God must ultimately originate from God and be able to interact with God and itself.
 From the human viewpoint there can be many legitimate joints in reality: past present and future, matter and thought, natural and artifactual kinds, or universals and particulars.
 By contrast God knows every possible joint, and the whole simultaneously.
 Substances, processes and all their relations must all exist and be fully present across all time to God.

 God is not only able to act, he is free willed absolutely.
 Absolute here means there are no constraints on his action, and free must be in a robust volitional sense.
 God can choose deliberately and purposefully.
 Other than logical consistency there can’t be any limits to both the choice or choices God makes.
 Nothing limits his ability, within (at a particular time and place) or across all time, to act and bring into being (“make real”) that which he desires.
 He must therefore be omniscient, omnipotent, and omnipresent, and all of this notwithstanding that he can elect to self-limit provided self-limitation is not inconsistent with his infinity.
 He might choose (for example) not to act in the material creation throughout all of eternity, but he cannot choose to be unable to act.

-If it is axiomatic that “if God is purposeful, his purposes must come to pass”, what the first theorem says is that God must be purposeful and his purposes must be changeless across all time.
-There can be purposelessness in phases of the whole creation.
+There can be purposelessness in phases of the whole creation; purposelessness for a purpose.
 Physical mechanism, the slavish behavior of the physical world described by physical law, is properly purposeless.
 But the existence of this mechanism, as such, cannot be purposeless.

 Purpose and will are two sides of the same coin.
 Even in the limited context of human will, we cannot will anything purposelessly, even if the only purpose we have is merely to exercise will.
-For God to have created anything purposelessly is a logical contradiction because infinity includes purpose as a member of itself.
-A unified God must not only have purpose, but his purposes cannot be contradictory.
-All of God’s purposes must point at some internally consistent outcome.
+For God to have created anything purposelessly would contradict the consistency axiom.
+A unified God must not only have purpose, but his purposes cannot be contradictory; all of God’s purposes must, together, point at some internally consistent outcome.
 Further, his purpose(s) cannot have changed since the beginning of the material world (at least) nor will they change into the indefinite future.
 This does not mean the content of his purposes are all available to our cognitive grasp.
 If today humans can grasp more of God’s purpose (not that they usually do) than the human beings of thousands of years past, it is because our intellectual scope has expanded, not because God’s purposes have ever changed.

 God must be perfect with perfection understood in a technical sense.
 Because God is the final source of everything, all distinction in the universe, what is real is dependent on some relation to God.
 What has no relation to God (unicorns for example) is not real.
 From this it follows that a degree of reality, that is how real something is, is proportional to its alignment with or semblence to God.
 The more something is like God, the more real it is.
 Perfection is then by definition being exactly like God, something only possible for personalities.
 Why?
 Because even a minded entity (say a lion’s mind) lacks a connection, lacks a direct relationship, to God, the person-to-person relation that only human beings have.
 Again this does not mean that persons can become God.
 It means they can become like God in the sense of sharing the character expression of his personality.